10XGenomics/enclone/expanded.md

 <img src="img/illusory4.png" alt="illusory4" title="illusory4" width=85% />

-The field `right` is a measure of the extent to which cells near a given putative B cell are themselves B cells (for BCR, or similarly for TCR).
+The field `right` is a measure of the extent to which cells having similar gene expression to a given putative B cell are themselves B cells (for BCR, or similarly for TCR).
 In more detail, first let n be the number of VDJ cells that are also GEX cells.
 Now for a given cell, we find the n GEX cells that are closest to it in PCA space, and report the percent of those that are also VDJ cells.
 This is `right`.